-11.1 Every ordinary and affiliate member of the Academy is entitled to vote on any matter at any meeting of the Academy except that on any matter having a direct or indirect bearing upon the Constitution of the Academy only ordinary members shall be entitled to vote.
+11.1 Every ordinary member of the Academy is entitled to vote on any matter at any meeting of the Academy.

 11.2 The Chairman of any meeting of the Academy shall not vote except in the event of an equality of votes when he shall have a casting vote.

-11.3 Any resolution involving alteration, amendment or addition to the Constitution shall, in order to be carried, require the support vote of two-thirds of the members present and entitled to vote.
+11.3 Any resolution involving alteration, amendment or addition to the Constitution shall, in order to be carried, require the support vote of two-thirds of both the members present and the proxies that have been duly lodged in accordance with the Regulations and entitled to vote.